edinstance/AWS-Banking-System/README.md

 Ensure you have met all the items in the [Prerequisites](#prerequisites) section, especially:

 * An active AWS Account.
-* AWS CLI configured with credentials that have sufficient permissions to create the resources defined in `template.yml` (CloudFormation, S3, Lambda, API Gateway, DynamoDB, IAM roles, etc.).
+* AWS CLI is configured with credentials that have sufficient permissions to create the resources defined in [template.yml](template.yml) (CloudFormation, S3, Lambda, API Gateway, DynamoDB, IAM roles, etc.).
 * AWS SAM CLI installed.

 ### S3 Bucket for Artifacts